 Free Legal Services and Client Eligibility:

-Individuals: CILS can provide free legal services if the person qualifies as “low income” (is at or below the federal poverty level) and has a legal issue or question of federal Indian law. *For individuals in our Escondido office, there is no low income requirement for assistance for Native American victim of domestic violence and stocking.
+Individuals: CILS can provide free legal services if the person qualifies as “low income” (is at or below the federal poverty level) and has a legal issue or question of federal Indian law. *For individuals in our Escondido office, there is no low-income requirement for assistance for Native American victim of domestic violence and stalking.

 Fee for Legal Services:

 CILS may represent, on a fee-for-service basis, persons, tribes, tribal organizations and entities who are over income for free services.
-CILS’s fee structure is flexible and adjustable depending the client’s available resources and unique circumstances.
+CILS’ fee structure is flexible and adjustable depending on the client’s available resources and unique circumstances.